5 reasons you shouldn’t make nondeductible contributions to an IRA

 To find the tax-free dollar amount, multiply the tax-free percentage by the full amount of IRA distributions throughout the year.

-Using the above example, and assuming the $25,000 withdrawal was made on 12/30 and the aggregate value is as of 12/31, the tax-free portion is calculated as follows:
+Using the above example, and assuming a $25,000 withdrawal on 12/30 and the aggregate value is as of 12/31, you can calculate the tax-free portion as follows:

 $60,000 / $500,000 = 12% tax-free